 A decrease in protest marches in the late 1990s and early 2000s led some to ask whether the great age of protest had passed.
 One explanation was that a new political consensus had emerged so there was less need to protest.
 This was challenged by the 2004 hīkoi – and again in 2010 when the government proposed mining national parks.
 Many saw this as an assault on the understanding that such places were untouchable.
 It resulted in the ‘biggest protest in a generation’1 (40,000 people) marching down Auckland’s Queen Street, leading to a swift government back-down.

 Marching for ‘Middle Earth’

-In October 2010 fears that Peter Jackson’s film The Hobbit might be shot offshore sparked protest marches in Wellington and elsewhere.
+In October 2010 fears that Peter Jackson’s film The hobbit might be shot offshore sparked protest marches in Wellington and elsewhere.
 Carrying banners declaring ‘New Zealand is Middle Earth’ and ‘We love hobbits’, the marchers hoped their protest would help convince the film studio to make the film in New Zealand.
 Their support – and a multi-million-dollar government subsidy to the studio – did the trick.

-That marches remain a potent protest tool was highlighted in July 2008 when nearly 15,000, mainly Chinese, Aucklanders marched in South Auckland to protest violent crime there.
-The march signalled a new assertiveness among Asian communities to make their voices heard.
+That marches remained a potent protest tool was highlighted in July 2008 when nearly 15,000, mainly Chinese, Aucklanders marched in South Auckland to protest about violent crime there.
+The march signalled a new willingness among Asian communities to make their voices heard.
 As in the past, youth have led new protest issues.
 In June 2011 hundreds of young protesters attended SlutWalk marches in Auckland and Wellington.
 Marchers argued that how women dressed was a red herring in sexual attacks: perpetrators, not victims, were responsible for rape and sexual assault.